 The cost of education at UT Southwestern Medical School is substantially lower than nearly every private medical school in the U.S., as well as most public medical schools, according to data from the Association of American Medical Colleges.
 Tuition is approximately $16,500 per year for Texas residents.

 UT Southwestern works directly with students to obtain funding for their medical education.
 Most of financial aid available is obtained through federal and state loan programs.
-In addition, some scholarships from private sources are available.
+Scholarships from private sources are also available.

 A personal computer is required for all incoming students, and may be included in financial-aid packages.

 We know that funding a medical education can be a challenge.
 UT Southwestern allows students to pay tuition and certain fees in installment payments.
 At the time of registration, students wishing to pay on the installment plan must sign a promissory note and a truth-in-lending form.
 There is a small charge to participate in the plan.